Master of the treasury: Middle Ages

 The treasurer was also a member of the Royal Chamber and later also of the Vice-regency council (see palatine).

 Modern times

-After the creation of the Hungarian Chamber (the supreme financial and economic authority of the Kingdom of Hungary between 1528 and 1848), the influence of the treasurer further decreased, because this authority took over many of his tasks.
+After the Battle of Mohács on 29 August 1526, the Kingdom of Hungary was divided into two parts, while the central authority collapsed.
+John Zápolya and Ferdinand of Habsburg were both elected Kings of Hungary, on 10 November and 17 December, respectively.
+Ferdinand I reorganized the state administrative structure by the introduction of the Austrian practice; he established the Hungarian Chamber in 1528, a board functioning on a permanent basis.
+After its creation, the supreme financial and economic authority of the Kingdom of Hungary between 1528 and 1848, which was directly subordinated to the Court Chamber in Vienna, the influence of the Master of the treasury further decreased, because this authority took over many of his tasks.

+From the beginning of the 16th century, the Master of the Treasury was the fourth highest rank of secular positions.
+In the event of the impediment of the Palatine or the County Judge, he presided over the meetings of the Upper Council, and later also of the seven-person Council.

-The function (including the tavernical courts) was abolished de facto in 1848; the treasurer's function, however, continued to exist formally till 1918 as the fourth highest royal dignitary, who was member of the Upper Chamber of the parliament of the Kingdom of Hungary and played a certain role in the coronation of the king.
+The function (including the tavernical courts) was abolished de facto in 1848; the treasurer's function, however, continued to exist formally from 1867 till 1918 as the fourth highest royal dignitary, who was member of the Upper Chamber of the parliament of the Kingdom of Hungary and played a certain role in the coronation of the king.